miquella/vaulted/doc/vaulted.1.md

 `add` / `create` / `new`
   Interactively creates the content of a new vault.
 See vaulted-add(1).

+`console`
+  Opens the AWS console in the default web browser.
+See vauled-console(1).

 `cp` / `copy`
   Copies the content of a vault and saves it as a new vault with a new password.
 See vaulted-cp(1).